The Evolution of Twitter

 Twitter is making itself relevant again.
 In addition to the new video content improvements, it is also taking action against complaints about interaction within the app and the way the app functions in general.

 In order to minimize online bullying, Twitter is flagging abusive tweets that may offend other users.
 Some fear this may infringe on some free speech issues.
 But, others believe the change will be beneficial to the network.

 The platform is also taking seemingly smaller measures to appeal to its users’ general annoyances.
 Last year, Twitter announced it would be making changes to the 140-character count.
 Users can now retweet or quote-tweet themselves.
 Pictures, GIFs, and videos no longer affect the character count.
 Users can mention other users without the “@[username]” affecting the word count either.
 In fact, users can mention others and let their followers see the tweet on their feed without using “.@[username]” at all.

 Twitter is even launching its own program that caters directly to users with slow networks and less data — Twitter Lite.
 Twitter Lite uses what’s called “data saver mode,” that uses less mobile data than the app does.

 “[Data saver mode] can reduce your data usage by up to 70 percent, making it more affordable for you to use Twitter in areas where mobile data is expensive.” – Patrick Traughber (Twitter Blog)

 Twitter is taking major strides to retain the momentum it gained during election season.
-Its quick fixes to Twitter Lite does follow Facebook Lite, released in early 2015, but it still reflects the effort Twitter is putting forward to evolve in the current sphere.
+Its quick fixes to Twitter Lite follows Facebook Lite, released in early 2015.
+This competitive strategy reflects the effort Twitter is putting toward evolving in the current sphere.